notion-enhancer/notion-enhancer/README.md

 # readme placeholder

-ended up here? this is a wip version of the enhancer, and this file is yet to be written. if you're interested in the project, switch back to the [master branch](https://github.com/dragonwocky/notion-enhancer). for support, contact me on discord `dragonwocky#8449` or open an issue here in the repo.
+ended up here? this is a wip version of the enhancer, and this file is yet to be completed. if you're interested in using the project, switch back to the [master branch](https://github.com/dragonwocky/notion-enhancer). for support, contact me on discord `dragonwocky#8449` or open an issue here in the repo.

 want to contribute? check the the [contribution guidelines](CONTRIBUTING.md).